 2013 following season.
 Major League teams will be allowed to use their roster players and reserve team players but no youth play-ups or over 35 players after August 31st.
 The Challenge team must use their registered roster as of August 31st, with no reserves, youth play-ups or over 35 players.

 12.5 No reserve team of an AMSL team may be a challenger for promotion to the AMSL.

-12.7 Any such AMSL relegation-promotion challenge shall consist of a two game series with the first game played at the home field of the challenging team, and the second game at the home field of the AMSL team.
+12.6 Any such AMSL relegation-promotion challenge shall consist of a two game series.
+The first game to be played at the home field of the challenging team, and the second game at the home field of the AMSL team.
+Both games to take place as agreed upon between the dates of September 6th and 14th by the teams concerned.
+If the two teams cannot reach a consensus, the ASA will choose the dates.
 Two 15-minute halves of extra time shall be played at the end of regular time of the second game if the teams are still tied per the AMSL tie-breaking rules set out in Section 10 above.
 If at the end of the extra time, the teams remain tied, then kicks from the penalty spot shall be taken as per FIFA Laws to decide the winner.